 The IPCC report released in October 2018 is the critical one.
-It shows us that we need to be doing much, much more.
-Ultimately we’re currently not on track to limit the temperature rise to 1.5 degrees, which makes it even more crucial that every one of us starts taking more action now.
+It clearly outlines that we’re not on track to limit the temperature rise to 1.5 degrees, which makes it even more crucial that every one of us starts taking more action now.

 “Falling short would lock in climate impacts so catastrophic our world would be unrecognizable.”WORLD RESOURCES INSTITUTE, 2018

 Nasa has a dedicated science division.
 They have a fantastic climate change website, full of everything you would want to know.
 The visual format is engaging and easily digestible.
 There are interactive elements, resources for kids, and a great facts and FAQs section.